aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/020_eks/10-experiment/_index.en.md

 {{< img "create-template-2-targets-2.en.png" "Add FIS target" >}}

+**_Note:_** we are using the `aws:ec2:instance` action instead of the `aws:eks:nodegroup` action because currently the latter cannot terminate a single running worker node.

 ### Action definition

 With targets defined we define the action to take.
 Scroll to the "Actions" section" and select "Add Action"